What is a Non Disclosure Agreement: Definition & Definitive Guide

 2. The Parties

 The specification of parties constitutes the disclosing and the recipient parties.
 It also includes clauses about sharing the information with third-party vendors.
 In most cases, the recipient parties have their own employees and outsourcing vendors.
 This clause must detail the scope of sharing sensitive information directly as well as indirectly.

 3. Confidential Information

-Once the parties have been established, they should specify what the confidentiality agreement should protect all confidential information.
+Once the parties have been establishing, they should specify what the confidentiality agreement should protect all confidential information.

 The Following are the examples of NDA-protected confidential information: